 - Cover Tso Kar Lake and Taglang La (some part of Manali – Leh Highway)

 - Overnight at Leh

-For a comprehensive list of accommodation options or hotels or camps around Tso Moriri lake, check the link here: Good Hotels or Accommodation options near Tso Moriri – Ladakh
+For a comprehensive list of accommodation options or hotels or camps around Tso Moriri lake, you can refer these good Tso Moriri hotels or accommodation options to stay.

 The nearest basic medical health center may be available at Korzok Village though I am not that sure about it.
 You can get basic first aid including Oxygen doses at some of the tents/camps, I guess else you can carry your own oxygen cylinder from Leh with you.

-Being a remote place, you will either be eating in the home stay at Korzok Village or at the camps/tents near Korzok in which you might be staying overnight.
+Being a remote place, you will either be eating in the homestays at Korzok Village or at the camps/tents near Korzok in which you might be staying overnight.

 Nearest Petrol Pump is at Karu (about 204 KMs) from Tso Moriri and comes on the way to Tso Moriri from Leh.
 I will suggest that you top-up the fuel from Leh itself and then drive/ride up to Tso Moriri.
 In case you are planning to exit from Manali Leh Highway, do not forget to carry spare fuel with you so that you make it to Tandi.
 The overall distance that you will be covering without petrol pump will be 550 KMs on Leh – Tso Moriri – Sarchu – Manali route.

 You will not find any ATMs near Tso Moriri lake and hence, it is always better to carry cash from Leh (the only place where you find ATM in Ladakh) itself.

-Please feel free to post any queries or doubts you might have in planning your trip to Tso Moriri place in the comments section below.
-If you have been to Tso Moriri lake, kindly share your thoughts and other information you might feel will be worth sharing with other fellow travelers and prove helpful to them.
+Please feel free to post any queries or doubts you might have in planning your trip to Tso Moriri place in the comments section of this article.
+If you have been to this lake, kindly share your thoughts and other information you might feel will be worth sharing with other fellow travelers and prove helpful to them.